 Vision processing mode

 This mode allows the DARwIn-OP2 to observe coloured cards to perform motions based upon them.
-These coloured cards can be downloaded at the SourceForge website.
-Cards are kept in the DARwIn case.

 If the DARwIn-OP2 is in this mode, the LEDs on the back panel will light up in the sequence: LED 3 (green).